 AC Repair St. Louis

 Call (314) 471-7625 :: When your air conditioner isn’t working properly, call our 24-hour emergency repair service for a quick response and reliable AC service!

 No matter how hot it is outside, your AC system should be at its best.
 However, St. Louis summers can definitely put your air conditioner to the test.
 At Thomas Hoffmann Air Conditioning & Heating, we know how inconvenient and uncomfortable it is when your air conditioner stops working, especially in the middle of a heatwave.

 If your AC system goes out or isn’t blowing out cold air, call us!
 Our 24-hour emergency repair service ensures that you stay cool in the summer and warm in the winter.

 Air Conditioner Repair Services

 Whether your cooling system is new or old, Thomas Hoffmann Air Conditioning & Heating can quickly restore the comfort level in your home.
-With more than 30 years of experience, Thomas Hoffmann Air Conditioning & Heating has solved everything from minor issues with calibration to complete system failure.
+With over 30 years of experience, Thomas Hoffmann Air Conditioning & Heating has solved everything from minor issues with calibration to complete system failure.

 Almost every homeowner has experienced some issue with their air conditioner.
 When you experience any decrease in comfort, strange noises or smells from your unit, a rise in energy costs, or leakage around your system, it’s time to call the experts.
 Air conditioners, unfortunately, don’t fix themselves.
-If you procrastinate, the problem is likely going to get worse and more expensive to fix.
-When one component malfunctions, it adds strain on the entire system, leading to further complications.
+If you procrastinate, the problem will likely get worse and more expensive to fix.
+When one component malfunctions, it strains the entire system, leading to further complications.

 Common AC Repairs

 Should you experience a problem with your AC system, it’s good to know a few common causes of AC repairs.
 Below are some of the most common issues AC repair technicians encounter almost every day throughout the hot summer months.
 Having a better understanding of these common problems can help you feel more at ease with the air conditioner repair process and better comprehend your AC repair technician’s information.